airalab/robonomics-wiki/docs/ptz-camera.md

  <robo-wiki-picture src="home-assistant/onvifsetup.jpg" />

 Press the "Submit" button.
 It will try to automatically search for your camera.
-If it will be succeeding, choose your camera from the list and fill in empty fields.
+If succeeded, choose your camera from the list and fill in empty fields.
-Or you have to fill in all fields manually.
-You will see the next window.
+Otherwise, you have to fill in all the fields manually.
+You will see the following window.

  <robo-wiki-picture src="home-assistant/onvifconfig.jpg" />

-Fill in the fields:
+Fill in the gaps:
 - Name - give a name to your camera
 - Host - provide The IP address of your camera
-- Port - 2020 (Usually port is 2020, but your camera provider may change port)
+- Port - mostly common it's 2020, but your camera provider may change it
-- Username - write a username of your camera **device** account
+- Username - write a username of your camera local account
-- Password - write a password for your camera **device** account
+  - Password - write a password for your camera local account

 and press "Submit".
-Choose an Area for your camera and "Finish" installation.
+Choose an Area for your camera and click on "Finish".

 ## Add camera control to the dashboard

-You already fully set up the camera to Home Assistant.
-Now let's provide a camera stream and control buttons to the dashboard.
+Now that you have fully set up the camera, you may add its stream and control buttons to the dashboard.

-Go to the dashboard and start creating a new card.
-Choose the "Picture Glance" card.
+Go to the dashboard and start with creating a new card.
+Choose the "Picture Glance" one.

  <robo-wiki-picture src="home-assistant/glance.jpg" />

-Change nest fields:
+Fill in the data:
-- Name - Write a place where you install the camera
+- Title - choose camera image title
-- Camera Entity - Choose a camera entity from the drop list
+- Camera Entity - choose a camera entity from the drop-down list
-- Camera View - choose "live" to get less time lag
+- Camera View - choose "live" to get less delay

-Next, change to "Code Editor" mode by pressing the button at the bottom left side.
-You will see the next code:
+Next, switch to "Code Editor" mode by pressing the button at the bottom left side.
+You will see the following code:
 ```shell
 camera_view: live
 type: picture-glance